 RFK should be developed for the community, not a billionaire’s playground!

-DC residents overwhelmingly want RFK to be developed for the community – with housing, recreation, local retail, and green space – yet Mayor Bowser is meeting with NFL billionaires behind closed doors to give them whatever they want, while the community and even the DC Council are shut out.
+DC residents overwhelmingly want RFK to be developed for the community – with housing, recreation, local retail, and green space – yet Mayor Bowser met with NFL billionaires behind closed doors and offered them whatever they wanted, while the community and even the DC Council were shut out.

 1